Lagertonne/ha-stadtbibliothek-hannover/README.md

 ## Known/Potential issues
   * No experience what happens when no book is currently loaned
+  * Loaned books stops at 10 (first page)
-  * Multi-User is not tested
+  * Multi-User does not work so far
   * No releases/versioning
   * Refresh has not been tested
   * The integration refreshes the state every hour, keep this in mind when returning books and not seeing an immediate change